Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Factions
-- Added Essex and Middle Anglia (Teuton polities, they use Old English as their language).
+- Added Essex, Middle Anglia and Northumbria (Teuton polities, they use Old English as their language).

 * Grand Strategy
 - Added Lincoln province.

+* Units
+- The Teuton archer now has its own portrait (icon by Mrmo Tarius and Jinn) and is now named "Schutze".
+- Added Dwarven Explorer, an experience upgrade of the Dwarven Pathfinder (icon by Jinn).

 -----------------------------------------------------------------------
 - 2.1.3